lixinlim27/2019_IS4302_Mon_2-4_G4/README.md

 <img>
 node server.js
 ```
+a.
 Access to Healthchain application which is available at http://localhost:8001
+b.
+Login to the website with the following credentials.
+```
   Usernames:
-```
     Doctor1
     Doctor2
     Admin1